What Is Considered a Severe Learning Disability (SLD)?

 Impact on Education and Learning

-Severe learning disabilities have a substantial impact on education and learning, impacting various cognitive functions.
-Individuals often struggle to grasp fundamental concepts and face difficulties with academic progress.
+Severe learning disabilities substantially impact education and learning, affecting various cognitive functions.
+People often struggle to grasp fundamental concepts and face difficulties with academic progress.
 Communication difficulties lead to low participation in class discussions and collaborative activities.
 Complex tasks like problem-solving and critical thinking may be especially challenging.
 Moreover, memory challenges may impact information retention.

 Due to social and emotional struggles, children and young people with severe learning disabilities may find it hard to form meaningful connections with their peers.
 These challenges require specialised teaching methods, individualised plans, and assistive technologies.
 Addressing severe learning disabilities requires a multidimensional approach to ensure inclusive education and promote holistic development.